-After all these years I have finally learned the trick to a gorgeous rich mahogany lacquered, meltingly tender, pepper crusted Corned Beef!
-Old dogs CAN learn new tricks.
+After all these years, I have finally learned the trick to a gorgeous rich mahogany lacquered, meltingly tender, pepper crusted Corned Beef!
+Proving once again, that old dogs CAN learn new tricks.

 Growing up in New England, I learned to cook my corned beef and cabbage in the style of a New England Boiled Dinner.
 While good, it lacked big flavor and was sort of watery.
 This new version is so tender and flavorful, it is beyond delicious.
 I cannot believe how much better it is when you don’t boil it in a vat of water.

 For this dish, you will need one of these, in the photo below, from your grocery store, this is a Corned Beef Brisket FLAT CUT.
 As its name states, its fairly even in thickness and a flat rectangle in shape.
 This cooks more evenly than the larger chunkier Point Cut.
 Most corned beef is in the 3 pound range.

 You also need black pepper and a cabbage – a medium roasting pan and foil.
 I often use my covered Dutch Oven pot.

 Preheat your oven to 325 degrees.
 Open the package of brisket in your sink, dry the packaging liquid by blotting it with paper towels and place in your roasting pan fat side up.
 Crust the fat with 2 tablespoons black pepper and the spice packet if yours is separate.

 Cover the dish with foil and cook for 3 hours.
 Remove the foil.
 If there is more than one inch of liquid in your roasting pan, pour off all but a half inch of this liquid before baking without the foil for an additional 30 minutes.